muratk5n/thirdwave/en/README.md

 This is great news...
 I don't support forcing to take hijab off (the case in Asia Minor a while back), or forcing to put it on.

-WSJ: "Iran Abolishes Morality Police, Considers Changing Hijab Laws, Official Says"
+WSJ: "Iran Abolishes Morality Police, Considers Changing Hijab Laws"

 ---